 E-Trade offers Solo 401(k)s that give account holders access to online trading in any number of listed securities.
 E-Trade even gives you full trading access from your phone or mobile device.
 They have a trading platform that is built around their clients’ needs.
 E-Trade is good for investors who want access to many types of securities and the ability to trade them actively.

-In addition to its core offering, E-Trade also offers additional services including:
+In addition to its core offering, E-Trade also offers additional services:

 E-Trade was founded as an online discount brokerage firm focused on giving people quick access to their accounts for low-cost trading.
 However, E-Trade has built out its services around retirement benefits and other client needs.
-The firm now grants Solo 401(k) accounts permits account holder the same degree of trading flexibility and many of the same services.
-Solo 401(k) users can even borrow against retirement assets – a service usually found in more traditional banking institutions or alternative online providers.
+The firm now grants Solo 401(k) account holders the same degree of trading flexibility and many of the same services.
+Solo 401(k) users can even borrow against retirement assets—a service usually found in more traditional banking institutions or alternative online providers.

-E-Trade is purely an online provider, so customer service can be a problem – especially if you run into complex issues.
-If you work with E-Trade, you won’t be assigned an individual representative to oversee your account and you’re never going to get individual advice through an office.
+E-Trade is purely an online provider, so customer service can be a problem—especially if you run into complex issues.
+If you work with E-Trade, you won’t be assigned an individual representative to oversee your account, and you’re never going to get individual investing advice through an office.
 However, if you’re comfortable using technology and want a good platform for active trading in your Solo 401(k), then E-Trade is a great option.